kaechele/bonaparte/docs/system_information.md

  IFC: 0xAE 0x00 0x00 0x00 0x18 0xB6
 ```

-In this case the night light level is set to 6 and the fireplace mode is "on"
+In this case, the night light level is set to 6 and the fireplace mode is "on"
 in register `0x17`, however, since no flame height is set in register `0x18`,
-the fireplace is not actually operating the burner in this state.
+the IFC is not operating the burner in this state.

 When a setting in either of those registers is changed through the app the
-controller will issues the following sequence of messages and revert to it's
+controller will issue the following sequence of messages and revert to its
 polling loop immediately after:

 ```